-We also did intense market research and find the edge portfolio along with the patent portfolio which makes a company best in providing edge computing solutions.
+With the intense market research along with the patent insight, we were able to identify companies best in providing edge computing solutions.

 IBM has been working on Edge Analytics for the past few years that deal with deploying ML models, Neural Nets, and Data Analytics at the edge.
 It has also developed IBM Watson Studio which is a tool for data scientists to visually design their neural networks and experiment with the training data using the NVIDIA Tesla V100 GPU with a preferred deep learning framework, which can then easily be deployed to the cloud or at the edge.

 As per the patent data, IBM has the 7th most Edge computing-related patents.
 Some of the patents filed by IBM discuss solutions for particular challenges faced in Edge computing.

 For example, IBM filed a patent (US20200293914A1) which solves the challenge of determining the set of instructions for edge computing networks in absence of network connection to the cloud server.
 The invention proposes using a local neural network to predict an action for the edge computing device under a certain confidence threshold.
 This output is further converted into instructions using natural language processing.

 Products or Technologies

 Below listed are the products and technologies IBM is working on in the field of edge computing.